KannonZenetism/zenetism-field-physics/zenetism/MP02-unified-metaphysics-ch4.md

 but as structural parallel.

 Each stage represents a deepening capacity
-for perception, synthesis, and harmonic integration
+for perception, integrative synthesis, and harmonic integration
 across the strata of being.

 ---